At Havannah, we are working in partnership with Cheshire Play Therapy who offer a wide range of therapeutic services including, but not limited to:

 We can offer individual and group support in the form of consultancy meetings and regular Clinical Supervision sessions in order to promote their mental health.
 Working with children and young people with complex needs can be particularly difficult and it can be a lifeline to have a dedicated slot of time to discuss aspects of behaviour, care and our own responses as parents and professionals to the demand of this work.
 Providing this support to staff can promote staff mental health, morale and confidence, and reduces the risk of burn out.

-This service can be accessed through discussions with our SENCo, Mrs Slater-Baynes, if deemed appropriate.
+This service can be accessed through discussions with our SENCo, Mrs Slater-Baynes or Ms Holmes, if deemed appropriate.